 An easy way to solve this is to use a garbage can with a lid or keeping the bin inside a cupboard or in a different room that your pet won't be able to access.

 Keeping these five tips in mind before your big Thanksgiving celebration will ensure that both four- and two-legged guests have a bountiful feast.

-Happy Thanksgiving, furry friends and fellow pet owners!
+Happy Holidays, furry friends and fellow pet owners!

 Tell us how you watch for your dog during the holiday season in the comments!

 WATCH NOW: What Is Your Pet's Favorite Holiday?